CSUSB WiCyS Student Chapter

 "I have been a part of the club since the very beginning.
 The first year, I was a member, the second year, I became [Vice President] and now, I am the president.
 This club has provided me with so much guidance and opportunity.
 I’ve been to conferences, made friends, learned things about cyber, and learned how to be more involved in the school.
 Joining my first year was one of the best decisions I’ve made coming into college!
 Such great memories, and experiences!”

-Kailee Ney, Student, CSUSB WiCyS Chapter President 2020
+Kailee Ney, Alumna, Former CSUSB WiCyS Chapter President 2020